lanl-ansi/PowerModelsDistribution.jl/docs/src/math-model.md

 ## Unbalanced AC Optimal Power Flow

-ThreePhasePowerModels implements a slightly generalized version of the AC Optimal Power Flow problem, from [Matpower](http://www.pserc.cornell.edu/matpower/) but extended to take into account phase unbalance [^1].
+ThreePhasePowerModels implements a  generalized version of the AC Optimal Power Flow problem, from [Matpower](http://www.pserc.cornell.edu/matpower/) but extended to take into account phase unbalance [^1].
 These generalizations make it possible for ThreePhasePowerModels to more accurately capture real-world distribution network datasets.
 The core generalizations are,

 - Support for multiple load and shunt components on each bus
 - Line charging (shunt) that supports a conductance and asymmetrical values